November 6, 2025

 Photo: rosfoto.org

-The only federal institution in Russia entirely dedicated to photography, with an extensive archive.
-Exhibitions of both Russian and international photography masters are held here.
-An excellent place for photography lovers.
+The only federal institution in Russia wholly dedicated to photography, with an extensive archive.
+The museum hosts exhibitions by both Russian and foreign photographers.
+A great place for photography enthusiasts.

 A historic site that became the cradle of the Petersburg underground.
 It is an entire art cluster where most spaces (such as the Museum of Nonconformist Art, the Museum of the New Academy of Fine Arts, various galleries and studios) are private initiatives offering a wide range of alternative art.